 It is extremely important that you do not represent another person's work as your own (plagiarism), whether intentional or not.
-It is your responsibility to acquaint yourself with the rules and intricacies of academic writing and the appropriate use of another person's work and/or ideas.
+It is your responsibility to acquaint yourself with the intricacies of academic writing and the appropriate use of another person's work and/or ideas.
 See the Tip Sheet in the Content tab for help with avoiding plagiarism.
+You may also need to seek assistance from the PSU Writing Center.

+Please review the University's Student Code of Conduct.
+These policies will be strictly adhered to and enforced should the situation arise.
 You will not receive credit for any coursework that is not your own, original work.